 U.S. House Assistant Speaker Ben Ray Luján (D-N.M.) issued the following statement on the 19th anniversary of the terrorist attacks on September 11, 2001.

-The following is information for the distribution of a Silver Alert from the Santa Fe County Sheriff’s Office.
-Please refer all media inquiries to the Santa Fe County Sheriff’s at (505) 428-3710.
+The following is information for the distribution of a Missing Endangered Juvenile Advisory from the McKinley County Sheriff’s Office (MCSO).
+Please refer all media inquiries to the McKinley County Sheriff’s Office at (505) 722-2231.

 Attorney General Hector Balderas today issued an advisory warning to New Mexicans about serial lawsuit scams that target people with disabilities and harm those communities and our justice system, and to encourage individuals with disabilities and the disability rights community to be vigilant against these scams.